flatironinstitute/finufft/docs/math.rst

    \qquad \mbox{for } k=1,\ldots,N

 For all three transforms, the computational effort scales like the product of the space-bandwidth products (real-space width times frequency-space width) in each dimension.
-For type-1 and type-2 this means near-linear scaling in the total number of modes $N := N_1\dots N_d$.
+For type 1 and type 2 this means near-linear scaling in the total number of modes $N := N_1\dots N_d$.
-However, be warned that for type-3 this means that, even if $N$ and $M$ are small, if the product of the tightest intervals enclosing the coordinates of
+However, be warned that for type 3 this means that, even if $N$ and $M$ are small, if the product of the tightest intervals enclosing the coordinates of
 $\mathbf{x}_j$ and $\mathbf{s}_k$ is large, the algorithm will be inefficient.
 For such NU points, a direct sum should be used instead.